srinidhibhat45/sushiksha-first-contributions/README.md

 <!-- Heads -->
   <p align="center">
-    A Simple repository for all sophists to contribute to and make their first ever pull request for HacktoberFest 2021!!
+    A Simple repository for all SOPHISTS to contribute to and make their first ever pull request for HacktoberFest 2021!!
     <br />
     <br />
     <br />